jfernandezcl/task-tracker/README.md

 ### Hint

 Store your tasks in an array of objects, where each object represents a task with properties like description and status (completed or not).
 Whenever a new task is added, updated, deleted, or marked as complete/uncomplete, update the tasks array.
-Write a function renderTasks which will remove all tasks from the DOM and re-render them based on the updated tasks array.
+Write a function renderTasks which will remove all tasks from the DOM and re-render them based on the updated tasks array